-314.7.4 INTERVENTION STANDARDS
+314.3.2 INTERVENTION STANDARDS

-Any pursuit intervention tactic, depending upon the conditions and circumstances under which it is used, may present dangers to the officers, the public or anyone in or on the vehicle being pursued.
-Certain applications of intervention tactics may be construed to be a use of deadly force and subject to the requirements for such use.
-Officers shall consider these facts and requirements prior to deciding how, when, where and if an intervention tactic should be employed.
+Any intervention tactic, depending upon the conditions and circumstances under which it is used, may present dangers to the officers, the public, or anyone in or on the vehicle being pursued.
+Certain applications of intervention tactics may be construed to be a use of force, including deadly force, and subject to the policies guiding such use.
+Officers should consider these facts and requirements prior to deciding how, when, where, and if an intervention tactic should be employed.